ossf/tac/process/templates/SIG_NAME_graduation_stage.md

   * "link to completed deliverable".

 ## SIG has met all Incubating requirements
 * "link to Incubating PR if exists"

+### List of SIG participants
+The SIG must have a minimum of three contributors with a minimum of two different organizational affiliations.
+  * "name, affiliation, GitHub ID"

 ### Governance
 SIG must have documented governance and be able to demonstrate that governance in action.